pencer-io/pencer-io.github.io/_posts/2021-09-25-ctf-htb-pit.md

 ## MySQL Credentials

-A look on the GitHub site at the structure of seeddms reveals there is a config file in the conf folder.
+A look on the GitHub site at the structure of SeedDMS reveals there is a config file in the conf folder:

 ```text
 ┌──(root💀kali)-[~/htb/pit/snmp]